dbosoft/YaNco/README.md

 ABAP callbacks allows the backend system to call functions on the client.
 There is build in support for the RFC_START_PROGRAM callback, that is used by SAP to request start of additional programs like saprfc and saphttp.
-To register a start program callback you use the method of the ConnectionBuilder:
+To register a start program callback you use the method `WithStartProgramCallback` of the `ConnectionBuilder`:

 ```csharp
 var connectionBuilder = new ConnectionBuilder(settings)